quorn23/piholeparser/README.md

 * Script Ended At Tue 20 Jun 01:10:54 EDT 2017

+## What This Project Is

+This Project Aims To Universally take ANY Blacklist, and ensure that it is formatted to be compatible with [Pi-hole(tm)](https://pi-hole.net/)

 ## Less than basic usage

 In the directory "parsed" are individual lists that I parse daily.